Orientation of orbital planes of planetary systems detected in microlensing campaigns: Concept and statistical sample

+As illustrated by Fig. \ref{Fig geometry}, the position angle of the planet relative to the Galactic pole direction is

+where $\widehat{GN}$ is the angle between the direction to the Galactic pole and the North direction.
+This angle depends on the specific coordinates of the microlensing event in the sky.
+For currently known microlensing planets detected toward the bulge fields, this angle is always about $61^\circ$.
+The components of the relative proper motion of the lens with respect to the source in an equatorial frame are $(\mu_{rel,N},\mu_{rel,E})$.
+As anticipated in the introduction, $\alpha$ is the angle between the relative proper motion and the star-planet axis.

-By careful inspection of all published microlensing planets, we have found that among the 235 planets reported in the NASA exoplanet archive\footnote{\url{https://exoplanetarchive.ipac.caltech.edu/}}, 66 planets have a measure of the parallax components and are thus eligible to be included in our study.
+By careful inspection of all published microlensing planets, we have found that among the 235 planets reported to date in the NASA exoplanet archive\footnote{\url{https://exoplanetarchive.ipac.caltech.edu/}}, 66 planets have a measure of the parallax components in the proposed models and are thus eligible to be included in our study.
+In general, the inclusion of annual parallax in the model always leads to some improvement, but only when this improvement is significant enough and is evident in the residuals it is taken in consideration in the physical interpretation of planetary microlensing events.
+We have thus considered only those events in which the parallax measurement was reported and included in the physical discussion.
 Some of them have very accurate parallaxes, especially those featuring a space observation, but there are others with very poor detections, resulting in large error bars for the position angle of the planet.
 Furthermore, a good fraction of the events have double or multiple degeneracies.
-In these cases we take into account all degenerate solutions together and attribute a weight to each competing model according to $\exp(-\chi^2/2)$.
 Finally, a few microlensing events have led to the discovery of two planets in the same system.
-In such cases, both planets are treated equally and contribute to the statistics as two independent objects.
+In principle, for some microlensing events, some rough information on the orbital motion is available, but it is too limited to be considered in our study.
 The full list of planets included in our sample is available in Appendix \ref{Sec Appendix sample}.
+In Table 2 we collect planets with annual parallax or satellite parallax (marked with a dagger).
+In Table 3 we have planets whose proper motion is known by High-Resolution Imaging measurements.

 Fig. \ref{Fig scatterplanets} shows the locations of the planets relative to their host stars.
 Taken as a single population, microlensing planets do not seem to show any preferential orientations.
 However, if we distinguish planets according to their distance from the Solar System, at least one preferential orientation seems to arise, as marked by the dashed blue line in the figure, averaging on planets located between 2 and 4 kpc from the Sun.
 In order to put this impression on a solid statistical basis, we need to describe the probability to find a planet at some position angle, given the orbital inclination with respect to the line of sight.
 While an edge-on planetary system would only yield two possible position angles for the planet, a face-on system would yield any position angles with the same probability.
 In-between these two extreme cases, we have intermediate inclinations, which would result in continuously varying probability distributions, always favoring those angles close to the line of nodes.